Research Strategist in California

 Eri Gentry was born in a little prison town in Arizona to the owners of the town's only grocery store.
 Her favorite job there was running the meat market.
 She studied Economics at Yale before making a move to biotechnology.

-She's cofounder of BioCurious and research manager at the non-profit think tank, Institute for the Future (IFTF), where she studies the future of science, technology, and being human.
+She's cofounder of BioCurious and research director at the non-profit think tank, Institute for the Future (IFTF), where she studies the future of science, technology, and being human.

 In addition to helping start BioCurious, the first hackerspace for biology, she was previously VP of Open Innovation at Scanadu, a Silicon Valley startup bringing medical tools for the people to the people, Community Manager at Genomera, a startup putting crowdsourced clinical trials online, and CEO, cofounder of Livly, a cancer research company on a mission to end killer diseases.